freshmakerzhao/nextpnr-xilinx/docs/archapi.md

 ### int getGridDimX() const

 Get grid X dimension.
-All bels and pips must have Y coordinates in the range `0 .. getGridDimX()-1` (inclusive).
+All bels and pips must have X coordinates in the range `0 .. getGridDimX()-1` (inclusive).

 ### int getGridDimY() const